Subpoena issued for political objectives quashed

 Former Agriculture Minister Not Required to Testify

-Friday, January 8, 2021Stephen A. ThieleLitigationCivil Litigation, Evidence, Witnesses, Political Law, Interprovincial Summonses Act
+Friday, January 8, 2021Stephen A. ThieleLitigationCivil Litigation, Evidence, Witnesses, Adverse Witness, Funds, Interprovincial Summonses Act

 Despite courts moving to electronic hearings whereby theoretically a witness could appear virtually from anywhere...